SMSPIRITUALITY—MEDIA

 Background and self-presentation

-Idries Shah was born in Simla, in the British Indian hill stations, in 1924, to an Afghan-Indian Hashimi father (Sirdar Ikbal Ali Shah, himself a prolific author on Islamic and Sufi material) and a Scottish mother.
-He was raised in Britain, served briefly in the post-war diplomatic apparatus, and from the late 1950s established himself in London as a writer and lecturer on the Sufi tradition.
-The biographical record his own work and the institutions he founded — the Institute for Cultural Research, the Society for Understanding the Foundation of Ideas — generated has been contested by the academic field.
-Shah claimed descent from a Hashimi line stretching back to the Prophet and presented himself as a transmitter of a live Sufi lineage carried out of Central Asia into the West.
-The academic Sufi-studies establishment, most directly through L. P. Elwell-Sutton's hostile 1975 Sufism and Pseudo-Sufism and the surrounding literature, has read those claims as unsubstantiated and has treated Shah as a popularising author working outside, rather than from inside, the traditional ṭarīqa structures.
-The reader of Shah is not obliged to settle the lineage question to find the books useful, but the question is part of the working context.
+Shah settled in Britain and from the late 1950s worked as a writer and lecturer on the Sufi tradition.
+He founded the Institute for Cultural Research and the Society for Understanding the Foundation of Ideas.
+He claimed descent from a Hashimi lineage stretching back to the Prophet and presented himself as the transmitter of a live Sufi teaching brought from Central Asia into the West.
+Academic Sufi studies has not accepted those claims.
+L. P. Elwell-Sutton's 1975 essay Sufism and Pseudo-Sufism was the sharpest formal critique; others followed.
+Scholars treat Shah as a gifted popularising author who worked outside the established ṭarīqa (order) structures rather than inside them.
+A reader does not have to settle the lineage question to find the books useful, but it is part of the context.

 The interpretive move

-*The Sufis* — published in 1964 with a long and admiring foreword by Robert Graves — is the central document and the operative gateway.
-The book treats Sufism less as one mystical wing of Islamic religious life and more as a perennial wisdom-tradition that took Islamic dress in the Persian-and-Arabic milieu and that has counterparts in every culture where humans have asked the same questions.
-The framing has two distinct effects.
-It opens the literature to a non-Muslim Anglophone readership that the more straightforwardly Islamic presentations had not reached, and that the 1960s counterculture turned out to be hungry for.
-And it strips the Sufi material of the specifically Islamic doctrinal context most academic Sufi-studies takes to be load-bearing — the Qur'anic intertext, the sharīʿa-and-ṭarīqa relation, the specific isnād chains the actual orders trace.
-The move is the same one the Aldous Huxley 1945 *Perennial Philosophy* anthology had carried out across the wisdom literatures generally; Shah's contribution was the Persianate-Sufi specific version of it.
-Sufi-studies has been critical of the move on philological and theological grounds for sixty years; the popular Anglophone reception has not.
+*The Sufis* was published in 1964 with a foreword by Robert Graves.
+The book treats Sufism not as the mystical wing of Islamic religious life but as a perennial wisdom tradition that took Islamic form in the Persian-and-Arabic world while having counterparts in every culture.
+This move had two effects.
+First, it brought the literature to a non-Muslim Anglophone audience that more strictly Islamic presentations had not reached, and which the 1960s counterculture was hungry for.
+Second, it removed the specifically Islamic doctrinal frame that academic Sufi studies considers load-bearing: the Qur'anic intertext, the relation between sharīʿa and ṭarīqa, and the isnād chains the living orders trace.
+Aldous Huxley had made a similar move across the wisdom traditions in general with the 1945 *Perennial Philosophy*; Shah's contribution was the Persianate-Sufi version.
+Academic Sufi studies has criticised this approach on philological and theological grounds for sixty years; the popular readership has not.

 The companion reception in English Persian poetry

-Shah's mid-1960s framing of Sufism as universal-rather-than-Islamic is the interpretive substrate the next two decades' English-language popularisation of Persian Sufi poetry rests on.
-Coleman Barks's *The Essential Rumi*, published in 1995 and the single most successful English-language Persian-poetry volume of the twentieth century, operates the same move on the Rumi corpus: the Masnavī's overt Qur'anic intertexts are largely removed, the Islamic doctrinal substrate is softened to a universal devotional register, and the Persian ghazal and mathnawī forms are rendered into free-verse English idiom that travels easily across the Anglophone reading audience.
-Daniel Ladinsky's *The Gift* — the 1999 Hafiz volume — extends the same operation to the Persian fourteenth century, to even more contested philological ground (Ladinsky has acknowledged that no Persian original underlies most of the poems).
-The scholarly counter-tradition in the index runs through Jawid Mojaddedi's Oxford World's Classics translation of the *Masnavī*, which presents the Persian text inside the Islamic doctrinal and Qur'anic frame Shah and Barks largely strip out, and through Henri Corbin's *Alone with the Alone*, which treats the Ibn ʿArabī substrate the Masnavī draws on with the philological discipline the popularising literature does not attempt.
+Shah's framing became the interpretive substrate on which the next generation's English translations of Persian Sufi poetry rested.
+Coleman Barks's *The Essential Rumi*, published in 1995, made the same move on the Rumi corpus: Qur'anic intertexts were largely removed, the Islamic doctrinal setting was softened into a universal devotional register, and the Persian verse forms were rendered into free-verse English.
+Daniel Ladinsky's *The Gift*, the 1999 Hafiz volume, extended the same approach to the fourteenth-century Persian lyric tradition on even more contested philological ground.
+Ladinsky has acknowledged that most of the poems have no Persian original behind them.
+The scholarly alternative runs through Jawid Mojaddedi's Oxford World's Classics translation of the *Masnavī*, which keeps the Islamic and Qur'anic frame intact, and through Henri Corbin's *Alone with the Alone*, which treats the Ibn ʿArabī substrate of the Masnavī with the philological discipline the popularising tradition does not attempt.

 The teaching-story method